iavnishgupta/githubSearch/README.md

 Install the npm packages described in the `package.json` and verify that it works:

+**Attention Windows Developers:  You must run all of these commands in administrator mode**.

 ```bash
 npm install
 npm start
 ```

+> If the `typings` folder doesn't show up after `npm install` please install them manually with:

+> `npm run typings -- install`

 The `npm start` command first compiles the application, then simultaneously re-compiles and runs the `lite-server`.